Scaling Symmetry and Carrollian Gravity: Review of Carroll geometry

-We may consider a Carrollian manifold as a codimension-1 null hypersurface $\Sigma$ embedded in a Lorentzian spacetime with $h_{\mu\nu}$ as the induced (degenerate) metric on $\Sigma$.
-A Carroll boost invariant measure of how the hypersurface $\Sigma$ is curved is encoded in the variation of the induced degenerate metric $h_{\mu\nu}$ along the normal vector $\tau^\mu$.
-This defines the second fundamental form, or extrinsic curvature, of $\Sigma$

 In particular, $K_{\mu\nu}=0$ implies that the spatial metric $h_{\mu\nu}$ does not evolve along the temporal direction defined by $\tau^\mu$.
 In this case, the Carrollian spatial geometry is frozen in time.
-Conversely, a non-vanishing extrinsic curvature signals a dynamical evolution of spatial slices and can be interpreted as a manifestation of torsional effects in Carrollian geometry \cite{Figueroa-OFarrill:2020gpr}.
+Conversely, a non-vanishing $K_{\mu\nu}$ signals a dynamical evolution of spatial slices and can be interpreted as a manifestation of torsional effects in Carrollian geometry \cite{Figueroa-OFarrill:2020gpr}.
+We may consider a Carrollian manifold as a codimension-1 null hypersurface $\Sigma$ embedded in a Lorentzian spacetime with $h_{\mu\nu}$ as the induced (degenerate) metric on it.
+A Carroll boost invariant measure of how the hypersurface is curved is encoded in the variation of the induced degenerate metric $h_{\mu\nu}$ along the normal vector $\tau^\mu$.
+This defines the second fundamental form, or extrinsic curvature, of $\Sigma$.
+The term `extrinsic curvature' is used for $K_{\mu\nu}$ from this perspective.